lxutopia/SydarkiveraScript/SAM/README.md

 6. Specify the input and output folders accordingly.
 The software will update these dynamically when needed.
 7. If you want to use encryption/decryption, check the checkbox and choose to create or open a keyfile.
 8. Select Split or Merge to run the operation.

+## How to use SAM CLI
+Run the software through a terminal of your choice.

+-f [file]      Default: N/A
+The file to process.
+This can be either an original file or a split.
+When merging, point to either of the ".part" files.

+-e [file]      Default: N/A
+This enables encryption on both splitting and merging.
+Specify a path and/or a name for the keyfile.

+-s [folder]    Default: ./split/
+The folder in which to place the split files and the checksums.
+This is only used when splitting.

+-m [folder]    Default: ./merged/
+The folder in which to place the merged file.
+This is only used when merging.

+-c [number]    Default: 200
+The size of the split files in Megabytes (MB)

 ## Description by:
 Magnus "PreAmbience" Heimonen, 2022-03-29